Nurudeen25/terraform-beginner-bootcamp-2023/README.md

 eg. `./bin/install_terraform_cli`

-if we are uasing a script in .gitpod.yml we need to point the script to a program to interpret it.
+if we are using a script in .gitpod.yml we need to point the script to a program to interpret it.

 eg. `source ./bin/install_terraform_cli`